-Contents Page Financial Trends These schedules contain trend information to help the reader understand how the County's financial performance and well-being have changed over time.
-197 Revenue Capacity These schedules contain trend information to help the reader assess the County's most significant local revenue source, the property tax.
-209 Debt Capacity These schedules offer economic and demographic indicators to help the reader understand the environment within which the County's financial activities take place.
-214 Economic and Demographic Information These schedules offer economic and demographic indicators to help the reader understand how the information in the County's financial report relates to the services the County provides and the activities it performs.
-219 Operating Information These schedules contain service and infrastructure data to help the reader understand how the information in the County's financial report relates to the services the County provides and the activities it performs.
-221
+Contents Page Financial Trends These schedules contain trend information understand how the County's financial performation have changed over time. • Revenue Capacity These schedules contain trend information to h the County's most significant local revenue source • Debt Capacity These schedules offer economic and demograph the reader understand the environment within financial activities take place. • Economic and Demographic Information These schedules offer economic and demographic the reader understand how the information in report relates to the services the County provide performs. the County's financial Operating Information These schedules contain service and infrastructure reader understand how the information in the Corelates to the services the County provides performs. ounty's financial report